Hosseinem/seqan3/doc/tutorial/pairwise_alignment/index.md

 ## Alignment result

-So far we have only used the score, but obviously, in many situations the final alignment is required, e.g. when mapping reads and the user wishes to write the alignment to the final SAM/BAM file.
+So far, we have only used the score.
+However, in many situations the final alignment is required, e.g. when mapping reads and the user wishes to write the alignment to the final SAM/BAM file.
 In SeqAn you can simply configure what is going to be computed by the alignment algorithm using the different \ref seqan3_align_cfg_output_configurations "output configurations".